meetmakwana2311/Flarelink-Project/README.md

 The `TaskList` component is responsible for displaying all the tasks.
 It takes the list of tasks and renders each one using the `Task` component.
 This file organizes how tasks are presented to the user.

-### `src/components/TaskForm.js`
+### `src/components/TaskInput.js`

-This component provides a form for users to add new tasks.
-It includes an input field for entering the task description and a button to submit the new task.
-This file handles the user input for creating tasks.
+This component provides a form for users to input new tasks, including fields for task details and a submit button.

+### 'src/components/SearchBar.js'
+This component allows users to filter the displayed tasks by entering search terms, enhancing task management and accessibility.

 ### `src/styles.css`